 Location: Diagonal station – L3 Line

-It happened on 26th of July, Friday evening around 10 pm.
-When I was at Diagonal metro station, I asked you if the L3 train stop at Liceu.
+It happened on the 26th of July, Friday evening around 10 pm.
+When I was at Diagonal metro station, I asked you if the L3 train stops at Liceu.
 You were very kind and helped me with a nice smile.
 We had a nice conversation on the train and you got off at Catalunya.
 While you speak very good English, you told me that you speak Italian and French better.
-I wanted to ask you for a drink but couldn’t, since you were off to meet a friend.
-I regret that, because that was my last day in Barcelona.
+I wanted to ask you for a drink but couldn’t since you were off to meet a friend.
+I regret that because that was my last day in Barcelona.
 You seem like a very cool person and I want to talk more.
 I never tried this, but I’m just hoping you will read this.
 I’m that Asian guy traveling from New York.

 Beautiful American Girl I Should Have Spoken To